atom-sw/fauxpy-experiments/second_round_selection/README.md

 2. Due to timeout, some buggy versions do not finish.
 The cluster server we are using for the experiments has a timeout limit of 48 hours, and buggy version that require more than 48 hours, cannot be used in out experiments.
+3. In some cases, running the target failing test does not result in any execution traces (e.g., fastapi 8).
-3. Due to FauxPy's limitations, FauxPy does not report any suspicious statements for some buggy versions.
+4. Due to FauxPy's limitations, FauxPy does not report any suspicious statements for some buggy versions.
 For instance, if some parts of a buggy version that are executed by the selected test suite call the function `sys.settrace()`, FauxPy may not be able to work properly as FauxPy uses the `Coverage.py` tool through its APIs, and this tool may not work properly on source code that calls the function `sys.settrace()`.
-4. Due to package conflicts, or for any other reason, FauxPy may not be able to run on some buggy versions.
+4. Due to package conflicts, or any other reasons, FauxPy may not be able to run on some buggy versions.

 After finding those that have problems, we check them manually to see if the